Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed: The Masked Magician

-The first four specials and the full series featured incognito magician Val Valentino as the Masked Magician performing large-scale illusions and a few smaller-scale close up magic tricks before revealing the secrets of the tricks.
+The first four specials and the 2008–2009 revival series featured Val Valentino as the Masked Magician, performing large-scale illusions and select close-up magic tricks before revealing the secrets behind them.
+Although additional specials were produced in 2002 and 2007, Valentino did not appear as the Masked Magician in those productions, and the identities of the performers involved in those specific specials remain unconfirmed.